Esperança in Mozambique

-Esperança has been working in Mozambique since 2003 in partnership with local organizations that share our same mission to improve the health of local families in a sustainable way.
-In this southeastern country of Africa, Mozambican families are improving their lives by accessing clean water and improved nutrition.
+Esperança has been working in Mozambique since 2003 in partnership with NGUNI, a local NGO that shares our same mission to improve the health of local families in a sustainable way.
+In this southeastern country of Africa, Esperança is supporting Mozambican families through access to clean water, improved nutrition, and HIV/AIDS support.

 The majority of Mozambicans live on less than a $1.25 per day according to the World Bank.
 Over half of the population still lives below the poverty line.
 In this area of the world, not having access to clean water and diseases such as HIV/AIDS, cholera and malaria have decreased the average life span to just 55 years.
 Also, due to the lack of infrastructure, sewage systems have not functioned properly for decades.
 During the rainy season, the sewage systems frequently contaminate available clean water sources, making cholera rampant.

 Our public health programs in Mozambique include: